axolotls73/PEQC-MLIR/README.md

 `peqc-mlir.py` (-h for options) is a wrapper script for the other tools below -- it takes two MLIR files and interprets them to attempt to prove that they must produce the same outputs for the same inputs.
 Requires Python >= 3.10.

+To use, make sure `build/bin` is in your PATH.

 ```
 $> ./peqc-mlir.py -h